GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ## Transformation

-Likewise when we set up our Data Factory service, we will use the same `Resource Group` that we created when setting up our `Storage Account` at the begining of this project:
+Likewise when we set up our Data Factory service, we will use the same `Resource Group` that we created when setting up our `Storage Account` at the beginning of this project:

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/df4b6961-c4cc-412f-adb4-25a694066210)